These instructions apply to:

 - Linux or Solaris systems.
 If you are installing Confluence on a different system, please refer to Installing Confluence.

 Hint: If you're evaluating Confluence on Solaris or OSX, this is the version you need to install.

 Please check the following points:

 - Ensure that your system meets the minimum requirements to run Confluence.
 For more information, please read the detailed System Requirements.

 - You must be able to use a command prompt and install Java to continue.
-If not, please contact your system administrator to assist you or consider the Confluence Hosted evaluation option.

 - Make sure that you use a Gnu version of zip application - Solaris and AIX are known to have problems with zip, because they use their own (old) versions instead of the Gnu version.

 2. Install Java

 If you're not sure whether you have Java installed correctly: